Which MBA application round should I apply in?

 Round 1 of MBA Application

-Advantages of applying in Round 1
+Advantages of applying in Round 1 of MBA Application

 When you apply in Round 1, the admissions committee hasn’t admitted anyone yet, so there’s no risk of being rejected if you belong to the over-represented applicant pool.